catseye/ALPACA/doc/ALPACA.markdown

 optionally followed by an _initial configuration_.

 Each definition may specify either a _state_, a _class_, or a _neighbourhood_.
-The definitions in the list are seperated with semicolons and the list ends with either a period (if no initial configuration is given) or the token `begin` (which introduces the initial configuration.)
+The definitions in the list are separated with semicolons, and the list ends with either a period (if no initial configuration is given) or the token `begin` (which introduces the initial configuration.)